 Tree lane plantings are very different from paddock trees.
 Typically they involve the planting of large numbers of trees, often 4-6 rows deep and at 5-8 metre spacings, within a single external fence.
-Consequently the death of some of the trees is not a big issue - the more so since it is often claimed that tree lanes involve the planting of trees at excessive densities, which should later be thinned.
+Consequently the death of some of the trees is not a big issue - the more so since it is often claimed that tree lanes involve the planting of trees at excessive densities, which very soon require thinning.

 By comparison individual paddock trees are typically planted 30-40 metres apart within individual guards and at considerable expense, where the loss of even a few trees can leave significant gaps.
-Thus the J-root issue is much more serious for paddock trees than for tree lanes.
+Thus the Jroot issue is much more serious for paddock trees than for tree lanes.